alec-mitnik/country-quizzes/README.md

 * Graceful handling for when images fail to load or are disabled by the browser
 * Keyboard and screen reader support, including alternatives to drag-and-drop
 * Semantic HTML and appropriate aria attributes
+* Announcing for screen readers the results of special actions by using aria-live regions
 * Supporting high zoom or text magnification without content getting cut off
 * Maintaining sufficient color contrast
 * Honoring a reduced motion preference